About

 INSIGHT

-The Insight component invites people with lived experiences of domestic, family and sexualised violence to share their experience through a safe and ethical process that affirms agency and upholds dignity.
+The 'Insight' component invites people with lived experiences of domestic, family and sexualised violence to share their experience through a safe and ethical process that affirms agency and upholds dignity.

 My lived experience: Through Insight Exchange I have the opportunity to share my lived experience of domestic and family violence in an accurate way through a safe, ethical and supported process.